How to Choose Your Osteopathic School

 The WHO Benchmarks specify that all physical examination training and osteopathic skills must be taught by direct contact, not online or from a book.

-This means, in most cases, approximately 1000 hrs of direct contact on site teaching for a Type 2 school and 4200 hrs for Type 1.
+This means, in most cases, approximately 1000 hrs of direct contact education for a Type 2 school and 4200 hrs for Type 1.
 Homework, unless it is a structured online class or webinar, is not considered part of the necessary hours and is in addition to them.

 - Does the school have a clinic?